 Reports & Letters: If your insurance company should ask for a letter or report to be mailed on your behalf, you will be billed for the time required to prepare the document, at the hourly rate.

 I will make every effort to schedule your appointments at times that are convenient.

-Clients typically schedule 50 min weekly sessions for therapy, but the length and frequency of your sessions will be your decision.
-Longer sessions that are scheduled close together tend to result in the most efficient therapeutic outcomes.
-Occasionally appointments may run over.
-If you are waiting for your appointment and are concerned that I have not come out to retrieve you, feel free to text me that you are here.
-Include your name in the text.
+Clients typically schedule 45 min weekly sessions for therapy, but the length and frequency of your sessions will be your decision.
+Sessions that are scheduled close together tend to result in the most efficient therapeutic outcomes.

 If you need to cancel or reschedule an appointment, please give as much notice as possible.
 Please call or text at least 24 hours before your scheduled appointment to avoid a charge.